 The filter baskets are also a critical part of your espresso making.
-Not all filters are created the same, and some are better, some are not so great.
-The same machine can give you great results with one filter basket, and just mediocre with another one.
+Not all filters are the same, and some are better, some are not so great.
+You can get great results with one filter basket, and mediocre with another one.
 Experiment, and follow the manufacturer’s instructions.
 In most cases, using the single filter basket produces better results.
 Usually, the grind/tamping ratios are different for the different baskets.

-Do not even attempt to grind with a blade grinder, or a poor grinding machine.
-A blade grinder will give you uneven grinds, from powder to coarse, and this will negatively affect your espresso.
+Do not even attempt to grind with a blade grinder or a poor grinding machine.
+A blade grinder will give you uneven grind.
+The grind size will vary from powder to coarse, and this will affect your espresso.

-All these have to be mastered by the barista in order to get the right espresso.
-If you make a little mistake your espresso is compromised, it will only be average.
-And even if you know what it takes to get your shot right, there is very little room for error, so you’ll make mistakes often.
-In fact, you’ll notice in many coffeeshops that the shot differs from barista to barista.
+As a home barista, you need to master all the above techniques to get the right espresso.
+If you make a little mistake you compromise your espresso and you’ll get an average shot.
+Even if you know what it takes to get your shot right, there is very little room for error.
+Failed shots are pretty common with beginner baristas.
+You probably noticed that in many coffee shops that the shot differs from barista to barista.

 This is where a fully automatic espresso machine comes in handy.
-Once you have set up the machine, and tweaked all the settings for your taste, and for the beans you are using, you can’t go wrong anymore. everything is fully automated, the dosage, the tamping, the grind size, temperature, extraction time, etc… You are guaranteed consistent results, a great espresso every time.
-Maybe that’s why many five stars restaurants decided to go with super automatic machines.
+Once you have set up the machine and tweaked all the settings, you can’t go wrong anymore.
+All preparation steps are fully automated, the dosage, the tamping, the grind size, temperature, extraction time, etc… You can expect consistent results, a great espresso shot every time.
+Maybe that’s why many restaurants decided to go with super automatic machines.

 Gaggia Titanium Office Espresso Machine

-Gaggia Titanium is an elegant, astonishing looking machine, with an impressive feature set, meant to set it on top of its class.
+Gaggia Titanium is a machine, with an impressive feature set, meant to set it on top of its class.
 Here are some of the great features of the Gaggia Titanium Office: